Expeditionary Learning Curriculum (ELA)

 P.S.
 51 utilizes a balanced literacy approach to teaching reading and writing.
 Literacy components include reading and writing workshops, guided reading, independent reading, shared reading, read-alouds, shared and interactive writing, and word study.
 We use the workshop model of teaching with a focus on reading comprehension.
 Literacy support is provided within the school and an outside staff developer.
 Reading and Writing Units are based on the Teachers College Reading and Writing Project units of study.
 The units complement our social studies and science curriculum and are integrated studies using project-based learning.

 P.S.
-51 utilizes Investigations in Number, Data and Space as its primary mathematics curriculum for grades K-5.
-Investigations is strongly aligned with the Common Core Learning Standards and is rigorous in its approach to develop mathematically proficient students.
+51 utilizes Engage NY Math in grades 3 - 5.
+Engage NY is strongly aligned with the Common Core Learning Standards and is rigorous in its approach to develop mathematically proficient students.

 P.S.
 51 uses the Full Option Science System® (FOSS).
 This system has evolved from a philosophy of teaching and learning at the Lawrence Hall of Science that has guided the development of successful active-learning science curricula for more than 40 years.
 The FOSS Program was created specifically to provide students and teachers with meaningful experiences through engaging with this active participation in scientific practices.